montoyamoraga/tiny-trainable-instruments/docs/0-bill-of-materials.md

 | [Micro servo](https://www.adafruit.com/product/169) | 1 | 5.95 | Adafruit | Output movement |
 | [LED](https://www.adafruit.com/product/754) | 1 | 6.95 | Adafruit | Output light |

-## More complex or expensive materials for output
+## Complex outputs

-Outputs, more expensive or more complex
+These materials are either more expensive, or more complex, and they are recommended for more advanced users.
+These are not covered on the proposed beginner workshop.

 | Item | Quantity | Cost (USD) | Retailer | Comment |
 |------|----------|------------|----------|---------|